×

 67 Impala Engine Power

-Mostly a carryover from the ’66 model, the 67 Chevy Impala comes with 250 cubic-inch Turbo-Thrift 6 and 283 cubic-inch Turbo-Fire V-8 for the base model.
-After that, 327 cubic-inch Turbo-Fire V-8 and 396 cubic-inch Turbo Jet V-8 were the higher options.
+Mostly a carryover from the ’66 model, the 67 Chevy Impala comes with a 250 cubic-inch Turbo-Thrift 6 and a 283 cubic-inch Turbo-Fire V-8 for the base model.
+After that, the 327 cubic-inch Turbo-Fire V-8 and the 396 cubic-inch Turbo Jet V-8 were the higher options.
 Finally, the top offering is a 427 cubic-inch Turbo Jet V-8 with 385 horsepower.
 The ’67 specs do not list the 425-horsepower version in the ’66 models.

-The two-range Powerglide automatic from ’66 was replaced with the three-speed Turbo Hydra-Matic for the big-block 396 327 V-8 and 427 V-8 engines.
+The two-range Powerglide automatic from ’66 was replaced with the three-speed Turbo Hydra-Matic for the big-block 396, 327 V-8, and 427 V-8 engines.

-New safety Features for the Impala
+New Safety Features for the Impala

 Complying with federal regulations, Chevrolet added side marker lights and energy-absorbing collapsible steering columns to the 67 Impalas.
 Closed models also have shoulder belts for improved safety.